kellyjwallace/kellyjwallace.github.io/index.md

 <div class="container">
 <div class="blurb">
 <p style="text-align:left;font-size:120%">Dr. Kelly J Wallace is a behavioral ecologist investigating how the social environment influences cognition.
 Research in the Wallace Lab integrates across behavioral, physiological, and neuromolecular perspectives. <br><br>
-<i>The Wallace Lab aims to understand how an individual's social environment influences their decisions.
+<i>The Wallace Lab aims to understand how an individual's social environment shapes their decisions.
 This research builds on the foundational literature of social neuroendocrinology by incorporating cognitive and eco-evolutionary frameworks.
 The Lab explores these topics using fish species (Betta splendens and Astatotilapia burtoni) that are well known for their dynamic social interactions. <br></i></p>

 <p style="text-align:center;font-size:110%">
 <img src="/images/social_media_icons/gmail.png" width="20" height="20"><a href="mailto:kewallace@amherst.edu"><i><b>kewallace@amherst.edu</b></i></a><br>